-Tabitha Studer knows how important it is for parents to raise boys conscientiously, and so she complied a list of 25 rules for mothers of sons.
+Tabitha Studer knows how important it is for parents to raise boys conscientiously, and so she compiled a list of 25 ideas for mothers of sons.

 Originally appeared at Tabitha Studer’s blog, Team Studer.
 Reprinted with permission by the author.

 Inspired by a Pin I’ve recently seen about “rules for dads with daughters,” I went searching for a similar list for moms with sons.
-This search was mostly fruitless, so I was inspired to write my own Rules for Moms with Sons.
+This search was mostly fruitless, so I was inspired to write my own ideas for Moms with Sons.
 Granted, my list will not be conclusive and may not be entirely uncontroversial.
-So agree, or disagree, or take with a grain of salt – but I hope to inspire other moms who are loving, and struggling, and tired, and proud, and eager to support the boys in their lives.
+Agree, or disagree—or take with a grain of salt—but I hope to inspire other moms who are loving, and struggling, and tired, and proud, and eager to support the boys in their lives.
 You are the most important woman in his life, his first teacher, and the one he will look to for permission for the rest of his life.
 From “Can I go play with them?” to “Should I ask her to marry me?”
-Its a big job, but as the mumma, we’re up for it.
+It’s a big job we’re up for it.

 1. Teach him the words for how he feels.